-Rhode Island Consortium for Nanoscience and Nanotechnology Established by Congress, the consortium is a joint initiative between the University of Rhode Island and Brown University focuses on enhancing Rhode Island’s competitiveness in nanoscience and nanotechnology by fostering research collaboration, building infrastructure and promoting corporate investment.
+Rhode Island Consortium for Nanoscience and Nanotechnology.
+Established by Congress, the consortium is a joint initiative between the University of Rhode Island and Brown University and focuses on enhancing Rhode Island’s competitiveness in nanoscience and nanotechnology by fostering research collaboration, building infrastructure and promoting corporate investment.
 Visit the consortium’s website.

-Thermomechanics and Tribology Laboratory The laboratory makes use of experiments and analytical models in the areas of continuum mechanics to solve real-world engineering problems by implementing rational design.
+Thermomechanics Laboratory.
+The laboratory makes use of experiments and analytical models in the areas of continuum mechanics to solve real-world engineering problems by implementing rational design.
 Tribological problems related to contact and fluid mechanics are of special interest.
 Visit the lab’s website.

 Core Educational Facilities